anchore/anchore-engine/docs/content/docs/grype/_index.md

 ---
-title: "Tech Preview - Grype Integration"
+title: "Beta - Grype Integration"
-linkTitle: "Access"
+linkTitle: "Grype Vulnerability Scanner"
 weight: 1
 ---

-Anchore Engine 0.10 includes a limited-functionality tech preview of an integration with [Grype](https://github.com/anchore/grype) for vulnerability scanning.
+Anchore Engine 0.10 includes a limited-functionality beta release of an integration with [Grype](https://github.com/anchore/grype) for vulnerability scanning.
 This integration will replace the legacy vulnerability scanner in a future version of Anchore Engine, but is provided in this release in a preview capacity so users can try it out.

 ***Note:*** This tech preview is not intended for use in production environments.
 It should be installed in sandbox environments, and is strictly provided here to give users an early, hands-on preview of the feature.
-It may not include all of the functionality of the legacy scanner.
+It may not include all functionality of the legacy scanner.
 Please report any issues found with it on the [anchore-engine Github repo](https://github.com/anchore/anchore-engine/issues).